CatMoe/Blessing/readme/EN.md

 - Configurable Ping & Join mixed checks
 - Disconnect with pre-made packets to preserve performance
 - Do not call `PreLoginEvent` for clients when they are already disconnected
 - Clean console.
-Don't even need a log filter.
+Don't even need a log filter. `Only when using limbo.`
 - You can customize how all inspection modules work
 - Virtual server to prevent bot / attack bypass / overload proxy.